DustyCs/Silver-Squares-Online/README.md

 # Yes its a rip-off of the Golden Balls
-# - I did this to study sockets
+# - Socketss and testssss